nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 Required parameters:

-* `TRY_SCORE` - We only try to connect a peer when it's score is higher than this value.
+* `TRY_SCORE` - We only try to connect a peer when its score is higher than this value.
 * `ANCHOR_PEERS` - the number of anchor peers, this value should less than `max_outbound`, such as `2`

 Required variables: